spencerlazzar/react-tailwind-image-gallery/README.md

-# React Image Gallery
+# React Pixabay Image Gallery

-### This is a React application styles with Tailwind CSS.
+### Simple gallery with images from the Pixabay API.
+Tailwind css is built into workflow with postcss and autoprefixer.

 - Search bar for image rendering
 - Mulitple levels of state